 If you are paying into the local government pension scheme (LGPS) you will receive an Annual Pension Benefit Statement from the Avon Pension Fund during August.

-The statements will be posted out to you during August.
+The statements will be posted out to you from mid to late August.

 The Brunel Pension Partnesrship company is now recruiting for executive roles.
 Details can be found at: https://www.brunelpensionpartnership.org/en/news/2017/05/brunel-company-executive-role-recruitment